wedasfa/api-documentation/methods/cheat.md

 Registering callbacks.
 Possible event names:

 **draw** - game thread, allows you do draw any primitives and has safe access to any game functions.
-0 arguments passed to callack.
+0 arguments passed to callback.

 **createmove** - createmove before cheat prediction.
 1 argument passed to callback - [C\_UserCmd](cusercmd.md)